voutilad/sisu.io/content/posts/paysim.md

 3. Otherwise, pick an existing Victim at random and try a "Transfer" of some percentage of the Client balance to a Mule.

-> See the [ThirdPartyFraudster](https://github.com/voutilad/PaySim/blob/master/src/main/java/org/paysim/actors/ThirdPartyFraudster.java) class in the code base for implementation
+> See [ThirdPartyFraudster.java](https://github.com/voutilad/PaySim/blob/master/src/main/java/org/paysim/actors/ThirdPartyFraudster.java) in the code base for implementation
 > details.

-#### 1st Party (Synthetic) Fraudsters {#1st-party--synthetic--fraudsters}
+#### 🎭 1st Party (Synthetic) Fraudsters {#1st-party--synthetic--fraudsters}

 First Party Fraud typically entails misrepresenting oneself in order to establish a line of credit with no intent to fulfill any